 The installation of a MMS, coupled with the existing GIS, will enable UnitedNetworks to track, monitor and understand asset expenditure in a much more efficient and visible manner.
-One initiative that is planned for 2001 is the development of asset replacement models that will enable UnitedNetworks to improve its management of asset replacement expenditure.
+One initiative that occurred in 2001 was the development of asset replacement models that have enabled UnitedNetworks to improve its management of asset replacement expenditure.